AvaloniaUI/avalonia-docs/docs/reference/controls/nativemenu.md

 ---
+title: NativeMenu
 description: REFERENCE - Built-in Controls
 ---

-# Native Menu
+# NativeMenu

-The native menu can display a menu on _macOS_ and some Linux distributions.
+The `NativeMenu` can display a menu on _macOS_ and some Linux distributions.

 :::warning
 This control can only be used attached to a tray icon.
 For full details about the tray icon, see the reference [here](detailed-reference/tray-icon.md).